Wilhelm Adam: World War II

-Post-war period
+Post-war life in East Germany

-In 1948, Adam returned to Germany, specifically to what had become the Soviet occupation zone in Germany.
+In September 1948, Adam returned to Germany, settling in Dresden in what had become the Soviet occupation zone in Germany.
 He was among the co-founders of the National Democratic Party of Germany, an East German political party that acted as an organization for former members of the Nazi Party and the Wehrmacht.
-From 1948 to 1949 he worked as a consultant for the Saxony state government.
-From 1950 to 1952 he was Saxony's finance minister and from 1949 to 1963 a member of East Germany's Volkskammer.
+He became the chairman of the NDPD's state chapter in Saxony from 1949 to 1952.
+From 1948 to 1949, he worked as a consultant for the Saxon state government in its Ministry of Public Education.
+From 1950 to 1952, he was Saxony's finance minister and, from 1950 to 1963, a member of East Germany's Volkskammer.

-In 1952, Adam became a colonel in the Kasernierte Volkspolizei (KVP) ("Barracked People's Police"), the forerunner of the East German National People's Army.
-From 1953 to 1956 he was commander of the Officers' College of the KVP – and later became the National People's Army.
-In 1958, Adam was sent into retirement.
-He kept on working, though, for the Working Group of Former Officers.
-In 1968 he was decorated with the Banner of Labor, and on the occasion of the twenty-eighth anniversary of East Germany's founding on 7 October 1977, he was appointed major general, retired in the East German Army.
+The East German states were dissolved in July 1952 and Adam entered the paramilitary Kasernierte Volkspolizei (KVP - Barracked People's Police), the forerunner of the East German National People's Army (NVA), at Berlin in August 1952 with the rank of Oberst.
+In October 1953, he assumed command of the officers' college of the KVP (from March 1956, the NVA) in Dresden.
+In March 1958, Adam retired from the NVA, but he remained active in the Working Group of Former Officers.
+In 1968, he was decorated with the Banner of Labor and, on the occasion of the twenty-eighth anniversary of East Germany's founding on 7 October 1977, he was appointed Generalmajor (retired) in the East German Army.

 Adam died on 24 November 1978 in Dresden.